shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 <summary>Regarding the document format of your customized license</summary>
 &nbsp;

 You may choose to present your license text in various formats (e.g., plain text, PDF, or a word processor document such as .docx) that suit your hosting and sharing preferences, instead of or in addition to Markdown.
-The critical aspect is that the textual content itself must accurately reproduce the VOD Reaction License Version 0.5 template with only the designated placeholders modified, if you wish to call your license by that name.
+The critical aspect is that the textual content itself must accurately reproduce the License Template with only the designated placeholders modified, if you wish to call your license by that name.
 </details>

 This approach to the License Template text is designed to ensure that any license publicly identified as a "VOD Reaction License Version 0.5" maintains a consistent set of core terms, which benefits both Licensors and Licensees by providing predictability and clarity across the community.